GuanceCloud/datakit/internal/export/doc/en/inputs/dialtesting_browser.md

 Browser dialtesting currently supports Linux dialtesting nodes only.
 On non-Linux platforms, DataKit service mode does not run `BROWSER` tasks even when `enabled = true` is configured, except when using local debug verification mode.

-DataKit runs `BROWSER` tasks with the embedded browser runner.
-The node environment must provide the Lightpanda browser engine.
-DataKit forces `BROWSER` tasks to use Lightpanda; task-level `advance_options.engine` is overwritten by the node configuration.
+DataKit runs `BROWSER` tasks with the embedded browser runner and the Lightpanda browser engine.
+Task-level `advance_options.engine` is overwritten by the node configuration. `[inputs.dialtesting.browser].engine` defaults to and currently only accepts `lightpanda`.

 DataKit resolves Lightpanda in the following order:

 1. `[inputs.dialtesting.browser].engine_path`
 1. `LIGHTPANDA_EXECUTABLE_PATH`
 1. `lightpanda` from `PATH`
-1. `~/.cache/lightpanda-node/lightpanda`

 Use `max_concurrency` to limit browser tasks running at the same time. `0` means no limit.
 On resource-limited nodes, `1` is recommended.